 Internet marketing covers a lot of different areas.
 From website design to search engine optimization, online marketing is necessary to have a successful business on the internet.
 One of the most important aspects of it is having a solid email marketing strategy.

-Email is one of the most basic things computer users use on a regular basis.
+Email is one of the most essential things computer users use regularly.
 This means even if they don’t do much else, they at least know how to check their email.
-To be sure, there are a lot of people that get connected just so they can send and receive an email.
-Being able to tap into that is key to internet marketing.
+To be sure, a lot of people get connected so that they can send and receive an email.
+Being able to tap into that is crucial to internet marketing.

 So, the question then becomes what makes a successful email marketing strategy.
-In short, it’s getting people to agree to receive messages from you on a regular basis.
-The reason that this is so important is that it gives you a captive audience to market to repeatedly.
+In short, it’s getting people to agree to receive your messages regularly.
+This is so important because it gives you a captive audience to market to repeatedly.
 The people on your email list don’t have to remember to visit your website to check if you are running a special offer.
 Nope.
-All they need to do is see your message waiting for them in their inbox.
+All they need to do is see your message in their inbox.

 Get The Email Address

-At the very least, you should get the email address of everybody that buys from you online; just make it a part of the purchase process.
+At the very least, you should get the email address of everybody that buys from you online; make it a part of the purchase process.
 Current customers tend to make up the most responsive lists for future mailings.
-They have already bought from you, so they are more likely to buy from you again, assuming you have met their expectations.
+They have already bought from you, so they are likelier to buy from you again, assuming you have met their expectations.

-However, you know as well as anybody that not all visitors to your site are going to buy something.
-In fact, it’s safe to say that most of them won’t buy anything at all when they visit your page.
+However, you know as well as anybody that not all visitors to your site will buy something.
+It’s safe to say that most of them won’t buy anything at all when they visit your page.
 That’s just the way the math works out.
-But does that mean you should just let them go and hope they come back in a buying mood some other time?
+But does that mean you should just let them go and hope they return in a buying mood some other time?
 Of course not!
-And that’s the other way an email marketing strategy can improve the bottom line of your business.
+And that’s the other way an email marketing strategy can improve your business’s bottom line.

 Give non-buyers a reason to sign up for your email list, too.
-(If at all possible, have a separate list for buyers and non-buyers.)
-Just because they weren’t ready to buy this time, doesn’t mean they won’t be ready the next time you send out a mailing to them.
+(If possible, have a separate list for buyers and non-buyers.)
+Just because they weren’t ready to buy this time doesn’t mean they won’t be prepared the next time you mail them.